XHolzendorf/Networking-Lab-Project/README.md

 # Networking-Lab-Project

 Love this idea—Packet Tracer is *perfect* for building real, job-ready network skills at home.
-I’ll walk you through a **clean, progressive home lab** that starts simple and grows into something a **network engineer** would actually brag about in interviews.
+I’ll walk you through a **clean, progressive home lab** that starts simple and grows into something a **network engineer** would actually brag about.

-No fluff.
-Just practical skills 👇

 ---